 While Joan and Peter fall asleep the gentle yet peculiar Werdegast becomes fixated on her, stroking her hair while her husband Peter who is now awake watches silently for a moment.
 Werdegast explains that his wife and daughter were left behind when he was sent away to prison.

-The name Poelzig is an homage to Hans Poelzig set designer/architect of the 1920s who’s version of Der Golem was stunning.
-Real life Poelzig was responsible for the astonishing Prague set that underpinned the mythic mood of The Golem.
+The name Poelzig is an homage to Hans Poelzig set designer/architect of the 1920s whose version of Der Golem was stunning.
+Real-life Poelzig was responsible for the astonishing Prague set that underpinned the mythic mood of The Golem.

 According to Poelzig’s biographer, Theodor Heuss, his library was “filled with the works of mystics, the occult sciences and astrology” he was in the pursuit of the mysteries of eternal forms that he erected and revered through his sacred work constructing his grand style architectural designs as his ‘magic’ medium.
 Poelzig also found cinema to be an environment for his magical sensibilities, jotting in his notebook “Film… the magic of form-the form of magic… Devil’s Mass…”

 Poelzig intrigued a lot of people with his mysterious persona.
 Director Max Reinhardt hired Engineer Hans Poelzig to build sets for his theatrical stages.
 Ulmer was one of the architect’s junior assistants who later worked on the set of The Golem as a silhouette cutter for Paul Wegeners monumental production.
 Ulmer had studied architecture in Vienna and so carried that knowledge with him which sheds light on his sense of set design.